Brunswick Surgery, Surbiton Health Centre, Counselling Service

 Counselling can be helpful for those experiencing various physical and/or emotional or psychological problems such as bereavement, loss, low self-confidence or esteem, assertiveness, anger management, work or personal stress, relationship difficulties, bullying, anxiety, sexuality, depression, trauma or abuse.
 Brunswick Surgery provides this service free of charge to patients referred by a GP.
-Sue Bentley is the Counselling Service Manager, we have 4 other counsellors who see patients.
+Sue Bentley is the Counselling Service Manager; we have 3 other counsellors who see patients.
 Please be aware that we all provide our time on a voluntary basis.

 First Step & Assessment